hipe-0/piano-harmony-strip/README.md

 - Fun !
 - All 12 musical key
 - All 7 musical modes
-- 2 Black marks highlight the root note for Ionian and Aeolian (major and minor modes)
+- 2 Black marks highlight the root note for Ionian and Aeolian (major and minor modes).
+You can accentuate your playing on those chords to set a specific mood.
 - Simple color code: Red for major, blue for minor
 - All inversions
 - All harmonized 3 note chords
+- Root note for all chords is symbolised by a rectangle.
+Useful to use for playing bass notes.
 - This includes the harmonized diminished chords (in grey) which is usually less useful
 - Optional but real fun to use : All parallel chords (swaps between major and minor chords) symbolized as smaller circles.
 - Hit the small circle alternative instead of the bigger one.